ajipalar/pynet/README.md

+# PyNet: Probabilistic Inference over Networks

+## What is PyNet?

+PyNet is Bayesian inference over undirected graphs using [JAX](https://github.com/google/jax) PyNet is a stand-alone python module and part of the [Integrative Modeling Platform](https://integrativemodeling.org/) ([IMP](https://github.com/salilab/imp))
+A fork of PyNet is [here](https://github.com/salilab/pynet)

-# PyNet
+## Modeling in PyNet

-PyNet provides a general purpose framework for integrative modeling of undirected graphs.

-i) Define graph degrees of freedom ii) Define a scoring function over the degrees of freedom iii) Stochastically sample alternative solutions iv) Analyze the solution ensemble
+A PyNet model consists of four-stages
+- 1. Defining the inputs
+- 2. Defining the number of nodes in the network, nuisance parameters, and a log scoring function
+- 3. Sampling alternative configurations of the edges and nuisance parameters to produce an ensemble of network models
+- 4. An analysis of the ensemble

+## Status

+PyNet is under activate development and is currently pre-release 2023/03/13

-_Author(s)_: (Ajikarunia Palar)
+_Author(s)_: (Aji Palar)

 _Maintainer_: (Ben Webb)